 The coffee product consists of a blend of coffees from Africa, Indonesia, and Latin America.
 With mild acidity, the finish of the coffee beans are smooth and delivers a very hearty punch.

-What we liked: If you don’t like the taste or overall quality of the coffee pods, Solimo offers a one-year satisfaction guarantee during which you can return the product and get refunded.
+What stands out?
+If you don’t like the taste or overall quality of the coffee pods, Solimo offers a one-year satisfaction guarantee during which you can return the product and get refunded.

-What could be better: The coffee comes at a low price, but the robustness and flavor could improve.
+What cons did we manage to find?
+The coffee comes at a low price, but the robustness and flavor could improve.

 The Eight O’clock coffee product is a kosher caffeinated dark French roast coffee made of 100% Arabica coffee beans.
 The processing of the beans is carefully done.
 It is done in batches, from the selection stage, roasting, to the packaging stage.
 This ensures the natural flavor of the coffee beans doesn’t leave them.